List of awards and nominations received by Arijit Singh: Times of India Film Awards

 The Times of India Film Awards are presented by The Times of India to honour both artistic and technical excellence of professionals in the Hindi language film industry of India.
 Singh has three nominations in the Best Male Playback Singer category.

 West Bengal Film Journalists' Association Awards

 The West Bengal Film Journalists' Association Awards (WBFJA Awards) are presented by the West Bengal Film Journalists' Association for the Bengali Film Industry.

 Best Male Playback Singer

-Singh has won two Best Male Playback Singer awards and six nominations.
+Singh has won two Best Male Playback Singer awards and seven nominations.
 He holds the record for the most awards and nominations in this category.

 Best Background Score

 Zee Cine Awards

 The Zee Cine Awards are presented by Zee Network for the Hindi film industry.
 The awards were inaugurated in 1998 and include categories decided by public votes and an industry jury.
-Singh has received five awards from thirteen nominations.
+Singh has received 7 awards from 16 nominations.
 He holds the record of maximum awards and nominations in Best Male Playback Singer category.